 Armbruster was born in Cleveland Ohio, in 1983.
 She moved to Pittsburgh in 2001 to attend Carnegie Mellon University, where she received a BFA in 2006.
 Her artwork has been exhibited nationally at institutions including the Chautauqua Institution, Mattress Factory Museum of Contemporary Art, Carnegie Museum of Art, Cornell University, Los Angeles Printmaking Society, and others.

-View Stephanie Armbruster's 2019 BoxHeart Exhibition, Meridian, on Artsy!
+View images from Armbruster's 2019 BoxHeart Exhibition, Meridian.